hpgavin/multivarious/README.md

   * **For  your OS ...
 Windows, macOS, linux:** <br>
     (uneccessary if you are using only VS Code and if the .env file is saved to your workspace directory) <br>
     Edit your profile directly:  <br>
-    Open a terminal (e.g., PowerShell in Windows) to edit your profile ...
+    Open a terminal (e.g., PowerShell in Windows) and edit your profile using one of the following three commands ...
     ```bash
     notepad $PROFILE       # Windows
     TextEdit ~/.zprofile   # macOS